 Category Archives: Monetary Circulation

-Frederick Lawrence (Boston College) is a co-editor of Bernard Lonergan’s Macroeconomic Dynamics.
-We’ll have more to say later about Fred’s article, “Between Capitalism and Marxism: Introducing Lonergan’s Economics”; but perspicacious economists in academe, government, and banking will benefit greatly from an immediate reading.
+Frederick Lawrence (Boston College) is a co-editor of Bernard Lonergan’s Macroeconomic Dynamics: An Essay in Circulation Analysis.
+(CWL 15) Fred penned the Editors’ Introduction to that book.
+(Click here.)
+He also wrote an article entitled “Between Capitalism and Marxism: Introducing Lonergan’s Economics”.
+Perspicacious economists in academe, government, and banking will benefit greatly from an immediate reading.
 For access to the article now, please use the following simple path:

 In your main search bar, enter JSTOR and press your Enter key.